Trump's Big Night: Expect Talk of GOP Progress, Dem Anarchy

 “Yet it would be unwise to suggest that he’s going to do it,” Shesol said, “or that he, you know, is capable of doing it.”

-Trump met with top aides Wednesday afternoon to edit the speech before traveling to Baltimore to support Vice President Mike Pence’s turn in the convention spotlight.
-Further revisions could come until shortly before he was to appear on the White House lawn.
+Trump met with aides Wednesday afternoon to edit the speech before traveling to Baltimore to support Vice President Mike Pence’s turn in the convention spotlight.
+Further revisions could come until shortly he gives the speech.

 New security fencing went up around the perimeter of the White House complex to prepare for possible protesters — some in town for a civil rights march on Friday.
 Aides were not certain if the noise from protesters would be heard during the speech.
 Earlier in the summer, demonstrators were audible during some outdoor presidential events.

+More than 1,000 people are expected to be on the South Lawn, a sizable gathering in the pandemic.
+Masks are not required, according to the invitation by the Republican National Committee, and coronavirus tests will not be offered to all guests.

-Stripped of the ability to do his mega-rallies, Trump has few set pieces left in the race’s remaining 68 days to overtake Biden.
+Stripped of the ability to do his trademark bill rallies, Trump has few set pieces left in the race’s remaining 68 days to overtake Biden.
 Beyond the fall debates, Thursday's speech may be his biggest moment, but historians say there are few acceptance speeches that have truly altered races.

 Franklin Roosevelt’s 1932 speech, in which he laid out the New Deal, set the course for his time in office.
 George H.W.
 Bush’s 1988 speech, which helped him win that year, also tripped up his reelection bid four years later after he broke his “read my lips: no new taxes” promise, said presidential historian Julian Zelizer of Princeton University.